What’s Account Reconciliation and Why Does It Matter?

 In this article, you'll learn everything there is to know about account reconciliation.
-We cover what account reconciliation is (with examples!), why it's necessary, the differences between manual and automated reconciliation processes, and much more!
+We cover accounting reconciliation (with examples!), why it's necessary, the differences between manual and automated processes for reconciling accounts, and much more!

 In accounting, account reconciliation is the process of comparing and contrasting two sets of records to make sure the figures match.
 The source documents for reconciliation are often: